-Anne Nelson is Associate General Counsel at the National Trust for Historic Preservation in Washington, D.C., where she has worked for the past five years.
-Her primary responsibilities include providing general corporate legal services to the organization with a focus on matters relating to historic sites.
-She also provides legal support for advocacy efforts, the easement program, and gifts of real estate transactions.
-Prior to joining the National Trust, Ms. Nelson was the General Counsel of the Pittsburgh History & Landmarks Foundation where she provided legal advice to the nonprofit organization and its subsidiaries, including working on historic tax credit transactions and advocating at the local level for the preservation of historic properties.
+Prior to joining the National Trust, Anne was the General Counsel of the Pittsburgh History & Landmarks Foundation where she provided legal advice to the nonprofit organization and its subsidiaries, including working on two federal historic tax credit transactions (one twinned with low income tax credits), providing legal services to the preservation easement program, and directly advocating at the local level for the preservation of historic properties.

 National Trust for Historic Preservation